-One of the many questions I’m asked online is where I take my London street shots and so I thought it was about time I shared a few of my favourite locations.
+One of the many questions I’m asked online is where are the colourful London streets.
+So, I thought it was about time I shared a few of my favourite locations.

-London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago [insert numerous heart emojis here].
-I really enjoy seeing the way people express themselves through their homes and painted houses and doors make for a cheerful neighbourhood.
+London is forever evolving and there are always new things to photograph, for example, this beauty I found a few weeks ago.
+I really enjoy seeing the way people express themselves through their homes, and painted houses and doors make for a cheerful neighbourhood.
 Now come with me and I’ll show you some of London’s prettiest streets.

-I have my niece to thank for finding this sugar-coated crescent because while in Cornwall I watched her Paddington DVD and this is where it was set.
-If you haven’t seen the film it’s utterly delightful and certainly one to add to your Christmas viewing.
+I have my niece to thank for finding this sugar-coated crescent because I watched her Paddington DVD, and this is where it was filmed.
+If you haven’t seen the film, it’s utterly delightful and certainly one to add to your list.
 I didn’t feel too guilty taking photos because I’m sure many Paddington fans make a pilgrimage to the crescent.
 And who can blame them?

 Chalcot Square is just a stone’s throw away from Chalcot Crescent and it really puts the glamour into painted houses.
 When I was last there, the residents were having a birthday party on the square complete with bunting and floral crockery.
 It looked like Britain’s version of Ramsay Street.

 This street often pops up on my Instagram feed.
-Just off the bohemian Portobello Road it’s a must-see if you’re in the area.
+Just off the bohemian Portobello Road, it’s a must-see if you’re in the area.
 My fondest memory is taking some shots with my mum the day we went to see Kate Bush in concert.
-My mum lived on nearby Pembridge Place when she first moved to London.
+My mum lived on nearby Pembridge Place when she first moved to London in her twenties.

 I stumbled upon these pretty mews houses only recently and I was excited to find some colour behind the red-brick streets of Paddington.
 When I worked on Marylebone High Street I used to dream of living in a London mews… and I still do.